Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: A review of the past work on isometry classifications and metrics

 Patterson \cite{patterson1944ambiguities} was probably the first to systematically study periodic point sets.
-He visualised any periodic sequence $S=\{p_1,\dots,p_m\}+l\Z\subset\R$ by its simper version in a circle of the length $l$ but described its isometry classes by the more complicated \emph{distance array} defined as the anti-symmetric $m\times m$ matrix of differences $p_i-p_j$ for $i,j\in\{1,\dots,m\}$.
+He visualized any periodic sequence $S=\{p_1,\dots,p_m\}+l\Z\subset\R$ in a circle of a length $l$ but described its isometry classes by the complicated \emph{distance array} defined as the anti-symmetric $m\times m$ matrix of differences $p_i-p_j$ for $i,j\in\{1,\dots,m\}$.
+Gr{\"u}nbaum and Moore considered rational-valued periodic sequences given by complex numbers on the unit circle and proved \cite[Theorem~4]{grunbaum1995use} that the combinations of $r$-factor products of complex numbers up to $r=6$ suffice to distinguish all such sequences up to translation.
+This approach fixes a period of a sequence, hence not leading to a continuous metric even for $n=1$ in Problem~\ref{pro:metric}.

-Much later Grunbaum considered rational-valued periodic sequences represented by complex numbers on the unit circle and proved \cite[Theorem~4]{grunbaum1995use} that the $r$-th order invariants (combinations of $r$-factor products of complex numbers) up to $r=6$ are enough to distinguish all such sequences up to translation, though no metric was considered.
+Atomic vibrations are natural to measure by the maximum deviation of atoms from their initial positions as Problem~\ref{pro:metric}(e).
+The maximum deviation can be small while taking a sum over infinitely many perturbed points is often infinite.
+This deviation is defined as the bottleneck distance via bijections between atoms, which can be displaced but cannot vanish.